ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 `toAddresses`

-An array of addresses as [Buffer](https://github.com/feross/buffer) who receive the staked tokens at the end of the staking period.
+An array of addresses who receive the staked tokens at the end of the staking period.

 `fromAddresses`

-An array of addresses as a [Buffer](https://github.com/feross/buffer) who own the staking UTXOs.
+An array of addresses as a who own the staking UTXOs.

 `changeAddresses`

-Any change/left-over resulting from this transaction will be sent to these addresses.
+Any change resulting from this transaction will be sent to these addresses.
 You can leave this field empty; if you do, change will be sent to one of the addresses your user controls.

 `rewardAddresses`